Correct GC-Bias

 --ref-2bit <path>/hg38.2bit

-The same pattern works for lengths and midpoints.
+The same pattern works for lengths, ends, and midpoints.

 Alternative: read GC weights from BAM aux tags

-If you prefer a different or custom GC-bias tool, the feature extraction commands also accept reading a GC weight from a BAM aux tag.
+If you prefer to use a different / custom GC-bias tool, the feature extraction commands can also read a GC weight from a BAM aux tag.
+Use --gc-tag and set the name of the aux tag to use.

 cfdna fcoverage \